 This is Hick’s Law.
 It was proposed in 1952, long before the internet was around, but it’s extremely applicable in web design and a fundamental element that has certainly stood the test of time.

 Take Amazon for example.
-They offer millions of products (choices), but everything isn’t listed all at once.
+They offer millions of products, but everything isn’t listed all at once.
 Imagine how overwhelming that would be.
 The navigation breaks items into categories.
-When you click on a category, more options appear to narrow the search even further.
+When you click on a category, more filters appear to narrow the search even further.

 In other words, it’s much better to offer three two-option choices than six choices all at once.
 If you want to know how to convert website visitors, apply Hick’s Law to your web design so that prospects can navigate down the sales funnel much faster and with less frustration.